What Should I Do If I Receive an IRS Notice of Deficiency?

 The first thing you do if you get this notice is to read it carefully.
 Make sure you understand how and why the IRS got to the conclusion that you owe them a certain amount of money.
 For example, if the IRS writes that you forgot to report a source of income, you need to be aware of that income source, and you also need to be sure that the amount of income the IRS thinks you didn’t report is also correct.

 After looking over the notice and any accompanying paperwork, you’ll have to respond to it.
 There are several ways you can do so.
-Here’s an overview:
+Here’s an overview based on the situation:

 If you agree with the tax due shown on the notice